anilsree6/terraform-with-eks/cluster-creation/README.md

 #kubectl describe secret <name of your secret>

 # I am going through the things mentioned in the official docs of cert manager how to use of let's encypt
-I have tried my best to cope up and implement with let's encrypt by following the below doc
+I have tried my best to cope up and implement with let's encrypt by following the below doc, but i was not.
+I will defenitely implement it.

 https://cert-manager.io/docs/tutorials/acme/nginx-ingress/